-Open the Projects perspective.
+Open the Projects application.

-Projects which have been fully accepted and are therefore ready to be merged, will have an Approved status:
+Projects which have been fully accepted and are therefore ready to be merged will have an Approved status:

 Projects with status Campaign running can also be merged into core.